Khushall-7/Travel-Mate/README.md

-During my second semester, I crafted a Travel Buddy web app for my senior.
+During my second semester, I crafted a Travel Mate web app for my senior.
 This platform showcases tourism packages and highlights the best places to visit globally, accompanied by a trainer feature.
 The project was developed using JavaScript, CSS, HTML, and PHP for enhanced functionality.